MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/electronic-funds-transfer-eft-.md

 ---
 title: Electronic Funds Transfer (EFT) [NZ]
-description: You can pay vendors using the electronic funds transfer (EFT) system in New Zealand.
+description: This topic describes how you can pay vendors using the electronic funds transfer (EFT) system in New Zealand.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual